 Even making the wrong diagnosis or recommending a treatment that does not produce results is not always negligence, even if the patient suffers harm.
 In other words, if a doctor does his or her best to make a reasonable judgment call that other physicians could have reasonably made under similar circumstances, the courts most likely will not label it as malpractice, even if the doctor’s judgment was wrong.

 Medical malpractice cases are quite complicated.
-If you or your family member suffered harm and you believe malpractice was the cause, discuss your case with a malpractice attorney.
+If you or your family member suffered harm and you believe malpractice was the cause, discuss your case with a malpractice lawyer.

 Complete a Free Case Evaluation form now

-Get a Free Consultation with a Malpractice Attorney in Ontario
+Get a Free Consultation with a Malpractice Lawyer in Ontario

-Our attorneys at Preszler Law are well-versed in malpractice law in Ontario.
+Our lawyers at Preszler Injury Lawyers are well-versed in malpractice law in Ontario.
 We empathize with individuals and families harmed as a result of carelessness in the medical field.
 Our team can review your situation, determine if you satisfy the elements of malpractice, and help you decide how best to move forward.
 Contact us at 1-800-JUSTICE® to schedule your free consultation, or contact us online.